 The Brassica alboglabra vegetable seeder (seeding tray) was fabricated in this research for the Brassica alboglabra planter.
 The machine aims to solve the problems of seed losing, long operating time, labours and the human fatigue of seeding.
-There were three units in this semi-automatic vegetable seeder.
+There were three units in this semiautomatic vegetable seeder.
 Firstly, the power transmission unit was designed to work with the 1⁄2 horsepower of electrical motor that assembled to the transmission gear and chain conveyor.
 Secondly, the soil packaging units designed for seeding tray type 105 holes (a CHIA TAI 105 I type) operate with the soil mixing and soil sweeping devices to contact the soil into the tray holes.
-Finally, the seeder unit was designed to control seed flow rate around 4 seeds per hole.
-The proper speed of the seeder unit (8 rpm) or seeding tray speed at 0.033 m/s was recognized.
+Finally, the seeder unit (8 rpm) or seeding tray speed at 0.033 m/s was recognized.
 The performance could be obtained 138 seeding trays/hr or 14,490 holes/hr.
 The seed losing is around 12.48 %.
 The growth rate was obtained at 87.53%.
 On the other hand, the performance of labour seeding was obtained 16 seeding trays/hr or 1,680 holes/hr.
 The growth rate and seed losing were obtained 86.85 and 13.16% respectively.